 Answer Possible reasons Actions Yes System functioning properly.
 No action required.
 No Remote Snap is not licensed on each controller enclosure used for replication.
-See actions described in "Can you successfully use the Remote Snap feature?" (page 57).
+See actions described in "Can you successfully use the Remote Snap feature?" (page 62).
+No Nonexistent replication set.
+Determine existence of primary or secondary volumes.
+If a replication set has not been successfully created, use the Replication Setup Wizard to create one.
+Review event logs (in the Configuration View panel, right-click the system, and select View > Event Log) for indicators of a specific fault in a replication data path component.
+Follow any Recommended Actions.